Dhyan-02/Splitwise/DEPLOYMENT.md

-# 🚀 Deployment Guide - Splitwise App
+# 🚀 Deployment Guide - TripSync App

-This guide will walk you through deploying the Splitwise application:
+This guide will walk you through deploying the TripSync application:
 - **Backend**: Deploy to Render (Node.js/Express)
 - **Frontend**: Deploy to Vercel (React)